PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 18:05:32
+Last updated: 2024-04-13 18:06:07
-Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo
+Random Quote: Sometimes one has to adjust to a situation as it unfolds.
+With every calamity comes opportunity. - Virginia Wilson